wevm/viem/site/docs/utilities/recoverAddress.md

 Recovers the original signing address from a messageHash and signature.

-This can be useful for recovering the signining address for a signed transactions or a signed message.
+This can be useful for recovering the signining address for a signed message.

 ## Usage